tuxnam/Blog/_posts/2023-10-08-Quishing-Computer-Vision.md

 The program's goal is to connect to Exchange through <a href="https://developer.microsoft.com/en-us/graph">Graph API</a>, and analyze emails in a mailbox, a list of mailboxes or resulting from a <a href="https://learn.microsoft.com/en-us/graph/filter-query-parameter?tabs=http">filter query</a>.
 All emails with attachments are filtered out to keep only images content-types.
 Resulting attachments are downloaded, send to the Computer Vision prediction model built above, and based on the results (probably threshold defined in a configuration file), defined as suspicious or not.
-Suspicious attachments are further decoded by a QRCode library and the resulting URL is added to the resulting analysis.
+Suspicious attachments are further decoded by a QR Code library and the resulting URL is added to the resulting analysis.
 The program outputs a _.csv_ file with all the emails analyzed which contains a potentially malicious QR Code.

 The permissions model to Graph API and Exchange works by using a Service Principal (Azure AD application) having permissions to read emails, and the client credentials grant type (https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow).